jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * Don't love it, but great for sharing and multi-person editing

 [Google Slides](https://www.google.com/slides/about/)
-* I prefer Excel, but it's free and I don't use spreadsheet enough to buy Excel
+* I prefer Excel, but it's free and I don't use spreadsheets enough to buy Excel

 [LibreOffice](https://www.libreoffice.org/) (FOSS, Ninite)
 * I prefer this to Google's offerings but I don't use this very much anymore.